The Cost of Wind Energy in the U.S.

-Recent improvements in turbine technology has reduced the cost of wind energy, allowing electricity consumers and utilities to lock in low, affordable electricity rates through 20 to 30 year contracts.
+Recent improvements in turbine technology have reduced the cost of wind energy, allowing electricity consumers and utilities to lock in low, affordable electricity rates through 20 to 30 year contracts.

-The financial services company Lazard reports in their 2016 Levelized Cost of Energy Analysis that wind energy is now one of the most affordable options for new electricity generation.
-Wind's unsubsidized levelized cost of energy ($/MWh) is competitive with conventional generation in certain regions of the country, ranging from $32/MWh to $62/MWh in 2016, with pricing lowest in the Interior region of the country.
+The Wall Street firm Lazard reports in its latest Levelized Cost of Energy Analysis that wind energy is now one of the most affordable options for new electricity generation.
+Wind's unsubsidized costs are competitive with conventional generation in certain regions of the country, ranging from $30/MWh to $60/MWh in 2017, with pricing lowest in the Interior region of the country.

-- The 2015 DOE Wind Technologies Market Report finds "a clear downward trend in PPA prices since 2009 and 2010 ...
-After topping out at nearly $70/MWh for PPAs executed in 2009, the national averge levelized price of wind PPAs with the Berkeley Lab sample has dropped to around the $20/MWh level."
-Power purchase agreements signed for wind energy projects during 2015 are lowest in the Interior region of the country, where the majority of capacity built in recent years is lcoated.
+- The 2016 Wind Technologies Market Report finds "a clear decline in PPA prices since 2009 - 2010 ...
+After topping out at $70/MWh for PPAs executed in 2009, the national average levelized price of wind PPAs within the Berkeley Lab sample has dropped to around $20/MWh."
+Wind PPAs signed during 2016 are lowest in the Interior region of the country, where most wind capacity has been built in recent years.

-The following chart depicts actual long-term contract power purchase agreement prices for wind energy projects over time, showing the variation in pricing across regions of the country as well as project size.
+The following chart depicts actual PPA prices for wind energy over time, showing pricing variation across regions of the country as well as project size.

 The primary drivers that determine the cost of electricity from wind energy are capital costs, capacity factor and operating costs.
 Wind turbine technology is improving including lower cost wind turbines, increased performance, and advanced operations, causing the cost of wind electricity to decline significantly in recent years.